 Toby Devan Lewis, Arts Patron and Philanthropist

-Lewis serves on the boards of trustees of many arts (and other non-profit) organizations, including San Antonio’s ArtPace, Aspen’s Anderson Ranch Arts Center, Cleveland’s Museum of Contemporary Art (where, early in her career, she worked in public relations and marketing), ideastream (Cleveland’s public radio and television complex), the Cleveland Film Society, the Cleveland Institute of Art, and New York’s New Museum of Contemporary Art, to which she has given her largest gift to date, a $4 million contribution.
+Lewis has served on the boards of trustees of many arts (and other not-for-profit) organizations, including San Antonio’s ArtPace, Aspen’s Anderson Ranch Arts Center, MOCA (Cleveland’s museum of contemporary art, where, early in her career, she worked in public relations and marketing), Ideastream (Cleveland’s public radio and television stations), the Cleveland Film Society and the Cleveland Institute of Art.

-A constant supporter of young and emerging artists, Lewis recently created the Toby Fund, to give graduating Master of Fine Arts students at several schools grants of $10,000 each.
-In curating the Progressive Collection, Lewis was always known for finding and nurturing young and then-unknown artists, and never shying away from controversial works.
+A dedicated supporter of young and emerging artists, Lewis recently created the Toby Fund, to give graduating master of fine arts students at several schools grants of $10,000 each.
+In curating the Progressive Collection, Lewis was always known for finding and nurturing young and then-unknown artists and never shying away from controversial works.
 As San Francisco art dealer Richard Polsky said, "Toby takes more chances than any corporate curator I know.”

 Cleveland Arts Prize